Basics of virtual Zarr stores

 kwarg that specifies the caching strategy used byfsspec

-so = dict(anon=True, default_fill_cache=False, default_cache_type="first")
+storage_options = dict(anon=True, default_fill_cache=False, default_cache_type="none")

-Parse a single NetCDF file with kerchunk
+Virtualize a single NetCDF file

 The steps in the cell below are as follows: